 Although our shadow self may be horrifying, it’s also a source of our inner strength and power.
 Everything in life has two aspects – the light and the absence of light.
 One couldn’t exist without the other.
 Likewise, our shadow self helps us grow because it causes the necessary inner conflict, which is the fuel for inner expansion.

 What is your shadow self?

-In the traditional Jungian psychology, the shadow is also called “Id” or “shadow archetype.”
+In traditional Jungian psychology, the shadow is also called “Id” or “shadow archetype.”

-This is also the reason of why we often manifest that which we want to avoid.
-We have a strong negatively charged relationship with our suppressed self, and thus we unconsciously attract situations that remind us of that.
+This is also the reason why we often manifest that which we want to avoid.
+We have a strong, negatively charged relationship with our suppressed self, and thus we unconsciously attract situations that remind us of that.